andriy-kostiuk/phone_catalog/README.md

 [Phone Catalog (Link)](https://andriy-kostiuk.github.io/phone_catalog/)

-This is a fully functional e-commerce application built with React, TypeScript, and Redux.
+This is a fully functional e-commerce application built with React and TypeScript.
 It includes features such as product catalog, product details page, shopping cart, favorites, and more.

 ## Features